caraya/feedback-review/kiss.md

 Another thing worth remembering is that when you use a framework you're not only buying into the functionality you need; it's an all or nothing proposition.
 Either you use the full set of capabilities the framework offers or you are wasting bandwidth sending over unnecessary bytes if you don't slim down your framework.

 One last thing about the complexity curve.
-Sooner or later it'll come a time when no one member of your team will know or understand all of the code in your application.
+Sooner or later it'll come a time when no one on your team will understand all of the code in your application.
 What happens when a key member of your team who understands the majority of your code leaves or when you decide to refactor the code or more to a different framework that has become the latest and greatest?

 A separate issue, for me, is when to use a library versus when to use a framework, and how to tell the difference.

 In [When Does a Project Need React?](https://css-tricks.com/project-need-react/) Chris Coyier presents a list of items to consider when implemeting an application and whether to use React and its ecosystem or other less complex alternatives.
 I think the same type of question needs to be asked from any framework... is React overkill?
 Angular?
 Polymer?

 I'm not against frameworks and libraries, they have their place.
-What worries me is that we're reaching for frameworks when we don't neccessarily have to and byt not doing so we save ourselves from fatigue
+What worries me is that we're reaching for frameworks when we don't neccessarily have to and by not doing so we save ourselves from fatigue.

 ## References